-One of my favorite things to do in the summertime is to slice a tomato and eat it all by it's lonesome, because for these few months they are at their peak and are so sweet and juicy.
-I just slice and add salt and pepper.
-They become the perfect snack, or the perfect addition to any meal, breakfast through dinner.
-And then there are cucumbers too that are begging to be eaten just sliced with a little garlic salt or Tony Chachere's Cajun seasoning (this is something that my in-laws do and it's pretty delicious.)
-If I'm not eating them solo, my other favorite thing to do with these beauties is to make a fresh summer tomato and cucumber salad that is the easiest side dish to accompany any weeknight meal or summertime backyard BBQ's.
+One of my favorite things to do in the summertime is to slice a tomato and eat it all by itself, because for these few summer months tomatoes are at their peak and are so sweet and juicy.
+I just slice and add salt and pepper, simple as that!
+They become the perfect snack, or the perfect addition to any meal for breakfast, lunch, or dinner.
+My other fave summer veggie are cucumbers that beg to be eaten just sliced with a little garlic salt or Cajun seasoning.
+My other favorite thing to do with these beauties is to make a fresh summer tomato and cucumber salad that is the easiest side dish to accompany any weeknight meal or summertime backyard BBQ's.

 - 1 Pint of Grape Tomatoes, cut in half (or a couple large ones diced)

 - 2 Cucumbers or 1 Large (I prefer using pickling cucumbers or English cucumbers)

 - 1/4-1/2 of a Red Onion, depending on how much onion you like

 - Fresh Dill (if you don't like dill, you could use basil or parsley)

 - 1/4 Cup of Red Wine Vinegar (it is also delicious with balsamic vinegar, especially if you were to use basil instead of dill)

 - Salt and Pepper